 During Operation Spectrum, which wrapped up in 1994, detectives interviewed over 27,000 people in their search for Mr Cruel, including doctors, teachers, journalists, photographers, priests, policemen, solicitors and bus drivers.

-Amongst these 27,000 people were 32 men who were unable to be eliminated, including one Pentridge prisoner^ and seven men nominated to the FBI who, it was believed, were each capable of committing the types of sex offences ascribed to Mr Cruel.
+Amongst these 27,000 people were 32 men who were unable to be eliminated, including one Pentridge prisoner who had recently been jailed for sex offences^ and seven men nominated to the FBI who, it was believed, were each capable of committing the types of sex offences ascribed to Mr Cruel.
+One “key suspect” was reportedly interviewed in a psychiatric facility in the year following Karmein Chan’s murderB.

 Between 2010 and 2011, Taskforce Apollo reviewed the case and investigated new suspects.
 At the time of its disbanding, police had still been unable to eliminate ‘more than 20 suspects’.